Volunteer clinic offers free chiropractic care to inner-city community

 Three weeks after Jeff MacKinnon got married, he suffered a mild heart attack.
-He fell, hit his head, dislocated his left shoulder and herniated a disc in his neck.
-Chores around the house like sweeping, mopping, and lifting became impossible.
+“I fell, hit my head, dislocated my left shoulder and herniated a disc in my neck,” he says.